All Episodes

 Senator Mike Lee put this together.

-Most people not even aware of it.
+Most people are not even aware of it.

 And they don't think there's anything you can do about it when they find out about it.

-But it's you know, it's it's it's and it's nothing new, it happens every year.
+But it's, you know, it's, it's, it's, and it's nothing new, it happens every year.

-I think I don't know if it's to this degree or not, but I'm telling you, this presumption that like, and this is most people in the world, this again goes to the whole concept of American exceptionalism, how we are the exception to so many things in the world.
+I think, I don't know if it's to this degree or not, but I'm telling you, this presumption that, like, and this is most people in the world, this again goes to the whole concept of American exceptionalism, how we are the exception to so many things in the world.

 And in our country, we are born, and the presumption is everything is legal until a law is passed saying that it isn't.